 - Volunteer Mobilization Team (recruit churches and volunteers and thoroughly screen volunteers).

 Nicole is a life-long New Yorker, born and raised in the Bronx, NY.
 She grew up in a thriving church community that was diligent and active in serving the community, uplifting others and meeting the needs of the most vulnerable.
 She took this same passion for others into her career when she began working with young adults focusing on workforce development and economic justice.
 She currently lives in Yonkers, NY with her husband and son and is excited to serve her city with Safe Families for Children.

-Laura has lived in Brooklyn, NY for 13 years with her husband and 4 children.
+Laura has lived in Brooklyn since 2006 with her husband and 4 children.
 Her family has temporarily hosted several children from her block when they were in crisis, including respite foster care.
 These experiences led to her desire to lead a team to start Safe Families in NYC.
 Laura is passionate about mobilizing communities into the work of prevention and family stabilization.

 Jamie and her husband Rob, moved to Manhattan in 2014 from L.A. where they raised their 4 now-adult children.
 Jamie is grateful for the opportunity Safe Families provides to draw on her experiences as a pediatrician.
 She is excited to be part of an endeavor that helps us all better understand God’s powerful and inclusive love as we walk with families in NYC who are striving to love and care well for their children but are overwhelmed by hardship, isolation and injustice.